 One of the main benefits of the Warranties and Repairs bundles is that its setup is uncomplicated and can be achieved fairly quickly.
 You simply start by defining the default warranty terms and conditions, then link those parameters directly to specific item records.
 If you wish to do so, the items then sold to customers can automatically generate warranty registration records based on your preferences, greatly reducing the manual work required, and increasing your sales team’s performance.

 If a client calls about a defective item, your support or customer service team can find out if the item’s warranty is still active by looking up the warranty registration record.
 The employee can promptly find the warranty record based on multiple information; either using the warranty number, the item’s serial number, the invoice number, or by looking at the customer record.
 If the warranty is active, creating a claim can be done directly through the warranty record.
 Claims are always linked to a warranty, allowing multiple claims for the same item over the length of the warranty.

-For more information on the Warranties and Repairs bundle or to help on how to best implement it in your account, you can contact Big Bang ERP at https://bigbangerp.com
+For more information on the Warranties and Repairs bundle or to help on how to best implement it in your account, you can contact our Big Bang experts.

-A Senior Consultant at Big Bang ERP, Louis-Philippe is remarkably detail oriented.
+A Senior Consultant at Big Bang, Louis-Philippe is remarkably detail-oriented.
 He is dedicated to his work and to the success of his customers.
 Holding multiple certifications, he has worked on numerous complex ERP implementations for both local and multinational corporations.